osmosis-labs/osmosis/x/valset-pref/README.md

 ### MsgRedelegateValidatorSet

 The redelegation command allows delegators to instantly switch validators.
 Once the unbonding period has passed, the redelegation is automatically completed in the EndBlocker.
-If the user doesnot have an existing validator set use delegators' current staking position.
+If the user does not have an existing validator set use delegators' current staking position.

 ```go
   // delegator is the user who is trying to create a validator-set.